RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/configurator.md

 This option installs the Steam Deck controller profile to RetroDECK it also resets all emulators configurations to input the correct bindings.

 ### Install: PS3 Firmware
 This option downloads and installs the latest PS3 firmware.
-You will have to press OK to install it.
+A the end of the download, RPCS3 will open requesting the user to install it.
+Just press OK.

-### RetroDECK: Change update settings
+### RetroDECK: Change update settings (cooker only)
 This option lets you turn on or off automatic updates on launch.

 ## RetroDECK: Troubleshooting